jhpyle/docassemble/_docs/api.md

 Required privileges: none.

-This works just like the [DELETE] method of [`/api/interviews`], except it only deletes interviews belonging to the owner of the API.
+This works just like the [DELETE] method of [`/api/interviews`], except it only deletes interview sessions associated with the owner of the API.

+Note that if an interview associated with the owner of the API is also associated with another user, the actual underlying interview will not be removed from the system.
+It will only disappear from the system if there is only one user associated with the interview.

 ## <a name="user_user_id_interviews"></a>List interview sessions of another user